bedolpab/bedolpab/README.md

 #### Electrical Engineering, Mathematics, Physics
 Currently serving as an intern at NASA's Jet Propulsion Laboratory (JPL).
 My academic pursuits are in the fields of electrical engineering, mathematics, and physics.

-Currently running: https://otterlab.github.io/.
+Currently running, Founder: http://www.otterlaboratories.com/.
 Visit OTTER Laboratories.